byte-capsule/Toffee-Channels-Link-Headers/README.md

 # 📒Introdicton
 * [Toffee](https://play.google.com/store/apps/details?id=com.banglalink.toffee) Live is the number 1 entertainment app in Bangladesh, boasting over 10 million downloads on the Google Play Store.
-* Toffee uses the AES Encryption Algorithm to secure HTTPS communication with the API Server.
-If you're looking to scrape channel links from the Toffee API, you'll need to decrypt it using a secret key.
-* This script decrypts the Encrypted data and captures all the channel links and headers from the Toffee API, making it easy for you to use on your website or App.

 # 💥Key Features

 * All The Channel Links and Cookies Are Updated Every 30 Minutes
 * Premium Channels Are Also Working
 * Contains Link With Headers (Host, Cookie)
-* No Need to Decrypt The API Data Of Toffee
-* The script Can Decrypt The Encrypted Data of Toffee API
 * In JSON Format
 * You Can Easily Use This on a Website or in an App for Restreaming TV Channels